zbirobin/robust-journey-planner/README.md

 In order to answer this question we have done the following tasks:

-- Model the public transport infrastructure for your route planning algorithm using the data provided to you.
+- Model the public transport infrastructure for our route planning algorithm using the data provided to us.
 - Build a predictive model using the historical arrival/departure time data, and optionally other sources of data.
 - Implement a robust route planning algorithm using this predictive model.
-- Test and validate your results.
+- Test and validate our results.
-- Implement a simple Jupyter-based visualization to demonstrate your method, using Jupyter dashboard such as [Voilà](https://voila.readthedocs.io/en/stable/) or [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/user_guide.html).
+- Implement a simple Jupyter-based visualization to demonstrate our method, using Jupyter dashboard such as [Voilà](https://voila.readthedocs.io/en/stable/) or [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/user_guide.html).

 Solving this problem accurately is difficult.
 Therefore we have done the following simplifying assumptions: